Class T Amplifier

-What is a Class T Amplifier?
+What Is a Class T Amplifier?

-The covered products use a class-D amplifier combined with proprietary techniques to control the pulse width modulation.
+A class-T amplifier is an audio amplifier IC design.
+Rather than being a separate "class" of the amplifier, class-T is a registered trademark for Tripath's amplifier technologies.
+The control signals in class-T amplifiers may be computed using digital signal processing or fully analog techniques.
+The covered products use a class-D amplifier and proprietary techniques to control pulse width modulation.
 In this way, they produce better performance than other class-D amplifier designs.
-Among the publicly disclosed differences is real-time control of the switching frequency depending on the input signal and amplified output.
+Among the publicly disclosed differences is real-time switching frequency control, depending on the input signal and amplified output.
 One of the amplifiers, the TA2020, was named one of the twenty-five chips that shook the world by the IEEE Spectrum magazine.

 Digital or Analog

-You can compute the control signals in Class T amplifiers using digital signal processing or fully analog techniques.
+You can compute the control signals in class-T amplifiers using digital signal processing or fully analog techniques.
 Currently, available implementations use a loop similar to a higher-order Delta-Sigma (ΔΣ) (or sigma-delta) modulator, with an internal digital clock to control the sample comparator.
-The two critical aspects of this topology are that (1) it takes the feedback directly from the switching node rather than the filtered output, and (2) the higher-order loop provides much higher loop gain at high audio frequencies than would be possible in a conventional single-pole amplifier.
+The two critical aspects of this topology are that (1) it takes the feedback directly from the switching node rather than the filtered output, and (2) the higher-order loop provides much higher loop gain at high audio frequencies than possible in a conventional single-pole amplifier.
+Financial difficulties caused Tripath to file for Chapter 11 bankruptcy protection on 8 February 2007.
+Cirrus Logic purchased Tripath's stock and intellectual property later that year.

 Signal Processing Circuit